Testing dark energy models with a new sample of strong-lensing systems: Results

-We reconstruct the $q(z)$ function using the constraints obtained for each test (see figure \ref{q_CPL}).
-Notice that T4, T10 and T13 yield constraints that result in unphysical behaviours for $q(z)$.
-On the contrary, those provided by T5, T7 and T13 source an acceleration-deceleration stage which is characteristic of models where the DE EoS is parametrized, i.e. a slowing down of cosmic acceleration \citep{Cardenas:2012,Cardenas:2013,Magana:2014,Wang:2016ApJ,Zhang:2018}.
-Although T13 constraints produce an acceleration phase in the Universe, it does not ocurrs at $z=0$.
+We reconstruct the $q(z)$ function for CPL model using the constraints obtained for each test (see figure \ref{q_all}, middle panel).
+Notice that SS2, SS8 and SS10 yield constraints that result in unphysical behaviours for $q(z)$.
+On the contrary, those provided by SS3, SS5 and SS11 source an acceleration-deceleration stage which is characteristic of models where the DE EoS is parametrized, i.e. a slowing down of cosmic acceleration \citep{Cardenas:2012,Cardenas:2013,Magana:2014,Wang:2016ApJ,Zhang:2018}.
+Although SS11 constraints produce an acceleration phase in the Universe, it does not ocurrs at $z=0$.